CardiacModelling/ap-nimbus/docs/RtD/running/appredict/index.rst

 *   Time(any units)<tab>Conc_trace_1(uM)<tab>Conc_trace_2(uM)<tab>...Conc_trace_N(uM)
 *   on each row.
 *
+* SECOND DRUG:
+* To run a second compound, with independent binding model
+* That is, total_block = block_drug_1 + block_drug_2 - block_drug_1*block_drug_2
+* Supply the following argument:
+* --drug-two-conc-factor  Factor to multiply the concentrations of drug 1 (specified as above)
+*                            to use when evaluating the block due to drug 2.
+* To specify drug properties (and UQ below) use the same format, but just before the channel name
+* insert 'drug-two-' into the option names, for instance:  --pic50-drug-two-herg *
 * UNCERTAINTY QUANTIFICATION:
 * --credible-intervals [x y z...]
 This flag must be present to do uncertainty calculations.
 *                      It can optionally be followed by a specific list of percentiles that are required